Zirias/webdocs/c/beginners-guide-away-from-scanf.md

 }
 ~~~

-Yes, this program works and doesn't have any *undefined behavior*, but I guess
+Yes, this program works and doesn't have any *undefined behavior*\*), but I
-you don't like very much that nothing at all happens when you just press
+guess you don't like very much that nothing at all happens when you just press
 enter, because `scanf()` is skipping it and continues to wait for input that
 can be matched.

+<span style="font-size: 70%;">\*) actually, this isn't even entirely true.
+This program *still* has *undefined behavior* for empty input.
+You could force
+this on a Linux console hitting `Ctrl+D` for example.
+So, it's again an
+example for *code you should not write*.</span>

 ## 3. Ok, I just want to read *some input* from the user